 Yale Patt is Professor of Electrical and Computer Engineering, the Ernest Cockrell, Jr. Centennial Chair in Engineering, and a Distinguished University Teaching Professor at The University of Texas at Austin.

-The focus of his research is generally five to ten years beyond what industry provides at that point in time.
+The focus of his research is generally eight to ten years beyond what industry provides at that point in time.
 His rationale has always been that he does not do revenue shipments, preferring to produce knowledge that will be useful to future revenue shipments and, more importantly, graduates who will design those future products.

 In 1965, Yale Patt introduced the WOS module, the first complex logic gate implemented on a single piece of silicon ["A complex logic module for the synthesis of combinatorial switching circuits," Proceedings of the 1967 Spring Joint Computer Conference, Atlantic City, April, 1967].
 In 1984, he (and his students Wen-mei Hwu, Steve Melvin, and Mike Shebanow) introduced HPS, a high performance microarchitecture that exploits instruction level parallelism by combining wide-issue (fetching and issuing multiple instructions each cycle), aggressive dynamic branch prediction, dynamic scheduling, out-of-order execution, and checkpoint, in-order retirement (enabling precise exceptions).
 The first two papers describing this work, "HPS, A New Microarchitecture: Rationale and Introduction" and "Critical Issues Regarding HPS, A High Performance Microarchitecture," were presented at Micro-18, and published in the Proceedings of the 18th Microprogramming Workshop, Asilomar, CA, December, 1985.
 In 1991 he (and his student Tse-Yu Yeh) introduced the Two-Level Adaptive Branch Predictor, which provided much greater accuracy than was available before that.
 The paper, "Two-Level Adaptive Branch Prediction," was presented at Micro-24, and published in the Proceedings of the 24th International Symposium and workshop on Microarchitecture, Albuquerque, November, 1991.
 His papers have received Test of Time Awards from both the International Symposium on Computer Architecture and the International Symposium on Microarchitecture.

-Today, Yale Patt works on problems for the microprocessors of the year 2025, when technology promises each chip will contain more than 50 billion transistors, but that power and energy will be an even more important problem than they are today.
+Today, Yale Patt works on problems for the microprocessors of the year 2030, when technology promises each chip will contain more than 50 billion transistors, but that power and energy will be even more important problems than they are today.
 His research focuses on breaking the abstraction layers that separate the problem statement in natural language from the circuits that execute the program.
 Some of his current projects include (1) ACMP, a heterogeneous multi-core microprocessor, where many of the cores are reconfigurable either for high-performance ILP or for high-throughput, (2) improving the interface between the processor core and the DRAMs, (3) GPUs for non graphics processing, (4) effective prefetching in a multi-core environment, and (5) more effective use of the run-time system for performance, and (6) use of machine learning to improve on the best current branch predictors available today.